What Does a Product Marketing Manager Do?

-Behind every successful product, there are a number of stakeholders who all play critical roles in turning a vision into tangible results.
+Behind every successful product, there are a lot of stakeholders who all play critical roles in turning a vision into tangible results.
 One of those stakeholders is the product marketing manager (PMM) – a role that isn’t given due credit when discussing product development teams.

 As the name suggests, a PMM is responsible for overseeing all of the marketing programs of new and/or existing products.
 However, the role entails a lot more than just that, and recruiters often don’t fully understand the job description.

-To that end, in this article, we’ll discuss the product marketing manager role in great depth.
+In this article, we’ll discuss the product marketing manager role in great depth.
 Whether you’re a recruiter or an aspiring PMM, keep reading.

 Let’s get started.